metal-toolbox/audito-maldito/README.md

 #### Output data

-Audit events produced by audito-maldito are written to `/app-audit/audit.log` by default (this can be a regular file or a named pipe).
-This file path can be customized using the `-app-events-output` argument.
+Audit events produced by audito-maldito are written to the file path specified by the `-app-events-output` argument.
+This file path can be a regular file or a named pipe.

 ## Development